 So we lived with them at first, but finally, my mother-in-law was over one night and had seen an abundance of them.
 She said, “We’ve got to do something about these stink bugs!”
 Which led her to research how to get rid of them.

 Well, she and my husband concocted this trap.
 They used an empty 2-liter bottle.
 Then they cut it in half.

 Next, they attached an LED light to the outside bottom of the bottom part of the 2-liter.
 Then put a small amount of water in that section of the bottle with some Dawn dish liquid.

 Then they took the top part of the bottle and pointed the spout downward so it was inverted when attached to the other half of the 2-liter.
 The bottle was then taped together.

-So you ended up with a funnel of sorts that the stink bugs would fall in (or be knocked into).
+You ended up with a funnel of sorts that the stink bugs would fall in (or be knocked into).
 Then they would drown in the soapy water because they couldn’t crawl back up the tiny nozzle of the bottle.

-In my opinion, this works well, but it is also rather tedious because you have to go around knocking them into the trap, or make a bunch of traps to catch them all.
+In my opinion, this works well, but it is also rather tedious because you have to go around knocking them into the trap or make a bunch of traps to catch them all.

-But it did work so there is hope to rid your home of these pests.
+However, it did work so there is hope to rid your home of these pests.
 Here is a great tutorial with pictures to help you along with the process of building this trap.